 Note that the VAX/PDP11 console adapters ("UART", "QUART") do not need to be loaded; they are preloaded.

 2. Mapping an object type to host resources.
-For example:
+For example for the virtual serial lines (see below):

 '''

 load virtual_serial_line/chserial TTA1

-set TTA1 port = 10003 application = "putty.exe -load TTA1_preset"
+set TTA1 port = 10003 application = "putty -load CHTERM-VT100 -title TTA1@XYZ -P 10003"

 '''

-In this example the object "virtual_serial_line" is loaded, named "TTA1", mapped to the "putty" terminal emulator and connected to this CHARON instance using the port 10003 (this setting is encoded in the "TTA1_preset" parameter of the "Putty" terminal emulator).
+In this example the object "virtual_serial_line" is loaded, named "TTA1", mapped to the "putty" terminal emulator and connected to this CHARON instance using the port 10003 (this setting is also specified via the partameter "-P".
+"CHTERM-VT100" parameter stands for the Putty terminal emulator specific settings. "-title" parameter is used for naming the terminal emulator window.

 3. Connect the loaded virtual line controller and the mapped object: